ZoneMinder/zmeventnotification/docs/guides/faq.rst

 STEP 3: Make a backup of your config files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before you execute the next step make sure you create a backup of your existing ``zmeventnotification.ini`` and ``objectconfig.ini`` config files.
+Before you execute the next step you may want to create a backup of your existing ``zmeventnotification.ini`` and ``objectconfig.ini`` config files.
 The script will prompt you to overwrite.
 If you say 'Y' then your old configs will be overwritten.
+Note that old configs are backed up using suffixes like ``~1``, ``~2`` etc. but it is always good to backup on your own.

 STEP 4: Execute the install script